Email validation API status guide

 Why validation statuses are not all equal

 Mailbox providers do not all answer SMTP probes the same way.
 Some confirm users, some hide existence, some greylist, and some accept every address at the domain.
 That is why WillItInbox separates status, sub-status, confidence, and evidence.
+Use the email validator when this decision belongs in the product workflow.

 | Result | Meaning | Default policy |